Plenary council: Modern

 After the nineteenth century, plenary councils became less frequent.
 For example, the United States held three plenary councils before 1884 and has held none since.
-From the first few years of the second half of the twentieth century there doesn't appear to be any plenary councils reported.
+From the first few years of the second half of the twentieth century there do not appear to be any plenary councils reported.

+The Second Vatican Council noted the historial benefit of "synods, provincial councils and plenary councils", and envisaged that these "venerable institutions" would "flourish with fresh vigor".

 Some prominent examples since the second decade of the nineteenth century in order of first plenary council in each territory are: